Taming-the-BEAST/Prior-selection/README.md

 Now we have to specify the clock rate prior.
 This is the prior for the substitution rate.

 > **Topic for discussion:** What substitution rate is appropriate for viruses?
-More specifically, what substitution rate is expected for influenza virus, in your opinion?
+More specifically, what substitution rate is expected for influenza HA genes, in your opinion?
 >

 By default, the clock rate in BEAST2 has a uniform prior between 0 and infinity.
 This is not only extremely unspecific, but also an improper prior (it does not integrate to 1).
 In general, a log-normal distribution works well for rates, since it does not allow negative values.
 Furthermore, it places most weight close to 0, while also allowing for larger values, making it an appropriate prior for the clock rate, which we expect to be quite low in general, but may be higher in exceptional cases.
 You could set your best guess as a prior by, for example, choosing a log-normal distribution centered around your best guess for the substitution rate.